uiua-lang/uiua/readme.md

 How to format multiline expressions.
 - `"always"`: Always format multiline expressions in compact mode.
 - `"never"`: Never format multiline expressions in compact mode.
-- `"auto"`: Format multiline expressions in compact mode they do not exceed `MultilineCompactThreshold`.
+- `"auto"`: Format multiline expressions in compact mode if they do not exceed `MultilineCompactThreshold`.

 ### `MultilineCompactThreshold`
 Type: natural number